danmysak/reling/README.md

 ### Content ID

 Specify the content identifier for the exam.
 This ID is provided when content is created and [listed](#listing-content).

-You may also [use a dot](#automatic-content-id) (`.`) to refer to the last text or dialogue you interacted with or just created.
+You may [use a dot](#automatic-content-id) (`.`) to refer to the last text or dialogue you interacted with or just created.

+Use two dots (`..`) to activate the spaced repetition mode, which automatically selects an [archived](#archiving-content) text or dialogue for the exam, based on the source and/or target language (if any of them is provided).
+Only sentences currently in the learning queue will be evaluated.
+A sentence is added to the queue if the last answer was not perfect or if the time elapsed since the last answer exceeds the duration between that answer and the start of the most recent streak of perfect answers; the minimum time, however, is always one hour.

 ### `from` & `to`

 Specify the languages from which and to which you would like to translate the text or dialogue.
 If one of the languages is not specified, the original language of the selected text or dialogue will be used.

 ### `skip`

 This parameter allows you to skip sentences after achieving a specified number of consecutive perfect answers in prior attempts (for the given pair of source and target languages).

 ### `read`